lorenzo-lepore/monopoly/ALT_README.md

 # Monopoly

 Monopoly is a board game in which players compete to accumulate the most money and real estate.
-Players advance through the squares of the board using dice and depending on which square they land on, they can buy property, pay rent, build houses and hotels, pay taxes and receive prizes.
+Players advance through the squares of the board using dices and depending on which square they land on, they can buy property, pay rent, build houses and hotels, pay taxes and receive prizes.
 The game ends when all but one player has declared bankruptcy, and the player left standing wins the game.